-Under Nebraska's implied consent law, any person who operates or is in "actual physical control" of a motor vehicle is deemed to have given consent to a preliminary breath test (PBT) (a breath test conducted at roadside) and a chemical test of breath, blood, and/or urine.
+Under Nebraska's implied consent law, any person who operates or is in "actual physical control" of a motor vehicle is deemed to have given consent to a preliminary breath test (PBT) (a breath test conducted at the roadside) and a chemical test of breath, blood, and/or urine.

 And to request a chemical test (a blood, breath, or urine test), the officer must have reasonable grounds to believe the person was driving in violation of Nebraska's DUI laws and have the person under arrest.

-A motorist will be arrested if PBT results indicate a blood alcohol concentration (BAC) of .08% or more or if the motorist refuses to take the PBT.
 A PBT refusal is a class V misdemeanor, which is punishable by a $100 fine.

 The criminal penalties imposed for refusing a chemical test depend on how many prior refusal or DUI convictions the defendant has and whether probation or a suspended sentence is granted.

-No prior convictions.
 A first conviction for refusing a chemical test is a class W misdemeanor and carries:

-A defendant whose sentence is suspended on a first refusal conviction will face:
+A defendant whose sentence is suspended on a first-refusal conviction will face:

-One prior conviction.
 A defendant who has one prior refusal or DUI conviction and refused to submit to a chemical test is guilty of a class I misdemeanor.
 The convicted motorist will face:

 Instead of immobilization, the judge can require the defendant to apply for an IID permit and install an IID after a 45-day period of no driving.